neerajdembla212/masonry-grid/README.md

 ### Virtualization
 The virtualization is implemented by creating a sliding window based on viewport height and scroll offset, photos are filtered during user scrolls based on if they fall within the sliding window, this filtering happens everytime user scrolls

+### Error Handling
+The app uses custom error boundaries to catch and gracefully handle unexpected runtime errors.
+Each route (Gallery and Photo Detail) is wrapped in an error boundary, ensuring the app remains stable even if individual views fail to load or render.

 ### Optimization